shu251/V4_tagsequencing_18Sdiversity_q1/README.md

-#### As of June 2017
+#### Last updated August 19, 2017
-This project is under construction!
-It is a work in progress.
-If you would like more information, contact me directly at sarah.hu@usc.edu
-Also, please feel free to contact me with suggestions or feedback on this pending repo
+As with any bioinformatic pipeline, with each new dataset I analyze, I evolve this protocol.
+While I plan to continue updating this repository, feel free to contact me with questions or comments - sarah.hu[at]usc.edu

 ## V4 tag sequence QC automation
 Protocol describes quality checking process for raw fastq sequences.
 Includes some discussion for alternate approaches.
 End product is ready for OTU clustering.
 I've also included suggestions for OTU clustering at the end (specific for 18S data).
+Much of this pipeline can be applied for any tag sequencing analysis, but keep in mind this was specifically constructed to analyze single-celled microbial eukaryotic communities.

 ### Getting started
 Step by step instructions below.
 Included perl script here automates the entire process.
 Directions on automating are included here (protocols.io) link.
 For first timers, we suggest going through all steps below with one set of fastq samples (e.g. R1 and R2s) to familiarize yourself with process.